hivdb/genbank_submission_tool/README.md

 # HIVDB GenBank submission helper tools

+This program can help you prepare sequences, meta data, and sequence annotations.
+It's designed for sanger sequencing results or consensus sequence of NGS sequencing.

 ## How to use the program

 1. [Prepare the sequence and meta data files](#prepare-the-sequence-and-meta-data-files)